 Financial Strategies for Women-Owned Small Businesses

-Women-owned businesses make up 39.1% of all businesses in the U.S.—a 13.6% increase in the last 5 years.
+The Wells Fargo 2024 Impact of Women-Owned Businesses Report finds that women-owned businesses make up 39.1% of all businesses in the U.S.—a 13.6% increase in the last 5 years.
 While this growth is encouraging, digging deeper reveals disparities that should not be overlooked.
-For example, the annual Biz2Credit Women-Owned Study found that while average annual revenue of women-owned companies increased by 15.5% from the previous year, it trailed behind that of men-owned by 34%.
-And a QuickBooks survey revealed that 57% of women who use credit cards in their business have used their credit cards for emergency purchases in the last year, with one in ten reporting that they did so on a monthly basis.
+For example, a QuickBooks survey revealed that 57% of women who use credit cards in their business have used their credit cards for emergency purchases in the last year, with one in ten reporting that they did so on a monthly basis.
 Moreover, only half of the respondents believed that they will be able to pay off their credit cards without paying interest.

 These financial statistics paint a more nuanced picture of the growth that has occurred for women-owned businesses, revealing that while there are more female business owners today, much of the growth has been in microenterprises, and many of these entrepreneurs may not be aware of the financing options available that could help them grow their businesses proactively.
 As a result, they are relying on credit cards and paying high interest rates that may hinder their growth.